David-EstradaSD/FoodFinder/README.md

 * MySQL Workbench
 * Spring Data JPA Repositories
 * Agile, Iterative, and Pair Programming Development

-## How to Run
-Food Finder is currently being deployed out to EC2.
-You can find the link [here](http://18.119.82.56:8080/FoodFinder/#/home)

 ## Challenges
 The biggest hurdle was implementing the Google Maps API to our site.
 Despite the several difficulties it presented during development, it was vital to our team to solve due to the benefits it would provide to our clients.